OverkillGuy/python-template/README.md

   deleting files matching that content)
 - Add a DESIGN.md to document big architectural decisions
   - Create (Sphinx) docs for the template?
+- Support using local python version if available (skip docker tests if missing)